parktag/openlocate-ios/README.md

 7. `ad_opt_out` - Limited ad tracking enabled flag
 8. `course` - The direction in which the device is traveling
 9. `speed` - The instantaneous speed of the device, measured in meters per second
+10. `is_charging` - Indicates if device is charging
+11. `device_model` - Model of the user's device
+12. `os_version` - Version of the using OS on the device

 By default all these fields are collected.
 Naturally, you can choose what fields you'd like to collect.
 You just need to set configuration in such way.
-For example, you want to send information about network and device speed, but don't want device course.
+For example, you want to send all information except device course.
 Than you should do so:

 ```swift
     let fieldsConfiguration = CollectingFieldsConfiguration.Builder()